 This Coconut Ice Cream has been a staple in our house for so many years, and no one ever knows it’s dairy free!
 It’s super creamy, perfect with so many different baked desserts, and it’s paleo and vegan as well.
-This vanilla scented version of Coconut Ice Cream is just 3 simple ingredients and all creamy-dreamy texture.
+This vanilla-scented version of Coconut Milk Ice Cream is just 3 simple ingredients and a creamy-dreamy texture.
 It’s the perfect dairy-free and vegan ice cream for everything you can think of all summer long.
 And don’t miss trying it in my Cookie Dough Ice Cream Sandwiches!

 This ice cream… it’s silky smooth and so delicious.
 It reminds me of my childhood days getting strawberry sundaes with soft serve at a certain popular chain restaurant.
 This recipe is also my all-time most popular dessert recipe on the blog.
 I’ll admit I was a little shocked this is the case considering how many chocolate recipes I’ve made.
 (But I guess everyone likes ice cream as much as I do!)